jihyeonseong/ESG-AI-investment-by-streamlit/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Databricks)

 ***We can Create and Manage Data parallely with PySpark and this is really fast!***

+### Why we need data crawlling and important rule to follow!
+1. You must have to include December to January when crawling data!
+   - This is important point, because year end and start is the evaluation period of company.
+   - So you can get superior quality and quantity of article.

+2. The number of article that crawled means the power or influence of company to society (ex.
+551 press make article about MSFT)
+   - This means, you can get rough information like company's trending degree from number of article
 <br></br>

 ### What method is used to Scoring ESG?